DylanLacey/parallel_test_tutorial/README.md

 ##Phase 6: Running Against Localhost

 We have parallelized our test, but our one test is pretty lame.
 It's an external process that just visits a few webpages.
 When we're developing, we want to be able to test against our local environment.
 Our current setup won't allow for that.
-Luckily SauceLabs has again already done the hard work for us.
-The have created `SauceConnect` which creates a tunnel between our local test environment and the VMs that are running our tests.
+Luckily Sauce Labs has again already done the hard work for us.
+They've created [Sauce Connect](https://saucelabs.com/docs/connect) which creates a tunnel between our local test environment and the VMs that are running our tests.

-To get going, install the necessary gems
+To get going, install the necessary gem

 ```
 gem sauce-connect